BITCOIN

 5

 Bitcoin transactions are secure and pseudonymous.
-Although all transactions are publicly stored on the blockchain, users’ identities are protected by cryptographic keys
+Although all transactions are publicly stored on the blockchain, users’ identities are protected by cryptographic keys, making it challenging to link wallet addresses to real-world identities without additional information.

 6

-Bitcoin knows no geographical boundaries and can be sent worldwide in a split second.
+Bitcoin knows no geographical boundaries and can be sent worldwide in minutes.
 This makes it an ideal solution for international payments, especially in regions with high transaction costs at traditional banks.

 7